vitorcmonteiro/gra_docker/README.md

 # This is a YAML-formatted file.
 # Declare variables to be passed into your templates.

-replicaCount: 3 # Here
+replicaCount: 3

 image:
-  repository: vitorcmonteiro/node-replicas # Here
+  repository: vitorcmonteiro/article-03-node-replicas
-  tag: latest # Here
+  tag: latest
-  pullPolicy: IfNotPresent
+  pullPolicy: Always

 nameOverride: ""
 fullnameOverride: ""